-1. The City Council can approve on first reading an ordinance to amend the City of Ames Zoning Ordinance Chapter 29 of the Municipal Code to include:

-a.
-Definition of a Small Production Facility of a microbrewery, distillery, and winery that includes retail and service commercial restaurant, tasting, or tap room.

-b.
-Amend Highway Oriented Commercial (HOC), Downtown(DSC), and Campustown Service Commercial(CSC) zoning districts to allow for a Small Production Facility with approval of Special Use Permit by the Zoning Board of Adjustment.

-Complete language of the draft ordinance is attached to this Council Action Form.

-- 2. The City Council can modify the proposed text amendment definition, modify the approval process, or reduce the number of allowed zoning districts. - 3.
-The City Council can request additional information before making a approving an ordinance on first reading. - 4.
-The City Council can deny the proposed text amendment.
+- 1. The Planning and Zoning Commission can recommend the City Council adopt an ordinance that includes: - a.
+Definition of a small-production facility of a microbrewery, distillery, and winery that includes retail and service commercial restaurant, tasting, or tap room. - b.
+Require a Special Use Permit for a small production facility - c.
+Amend Highway Oriented Commercial, Downtown, and Campustown Service Commercial zoning districts to allow for small-production facilities with approval of Special Use Permit. - 2.
+The Planning and Zoning Commission can recommend alternative standards, definitions, or zoning districts for a small-production facility to the City Council. - 3.
+The Planning and Zoning Commission can request additional information before making a recommendation to the City Council. - 4.
+The Planning and Zoning Commission can recommend denial of the text amendment to the City Council.

-CITY MANAGER'S RECOMMENDED ACTION:
+RECOMMENDED ACTION:

 Popularity of small-production alcohol facilities is increasing in the Midwest and nationally.
 In other communities, breweries have demonstrated entertainment and tourism value.
-Establishing the proper location for such businesses is a complicated policy challenge to balance competing interests of how to best use commercial land resources.
+Establishing the proper location for such businesses is a complicated policy challenge to balance competing interests.

-The appropriate balance can be struck by allowing for the proposed production brewery use in combination with traditional commercial uses of retail, restaurant, or bar uses and requiring case-by-case review as a Special Use Permit.
-With the thought that the use can be an activity generating use, it could appropriately be allowed in three of our more intense commercial zoning districts of Highway Oriented Commercial(HOC), Campustown Service Center(CSC), and Downtown Service Center(DSC).
+Staff believes the appropriate balance can be struck by allowing for the production brewery use in combination with traditional commercial uses of retail, restaurant, or bar uses and requiring case-by-case review as a Special Use Permit.
+With the thought that the use can be an activity generating use, staff also recommends it be allowed in three of our commercial zoning districts of Highway Oriented Commercial, Campustown Service Center, and Downtown Service Center.